-These maps show the percentage of the population per province experiencing water scarcity, based on the water available per person per year (<1000 m3/person/year).
-Water scarcity indicates that a population is dependent on water resources from outside their immediate region (-85 km2).
-While the majority of the population lives in the east of Botswana, the highest percentage of people suffering from water scarcity is in the warm, semi-arid to arid Chanzi district.
+These maps show the percentage of the population per region experiencing water scarcity, based on the water available (precipitation minus evapotranspiration) per person per year (<1000 m3/person/year).
+Water scarcity indicates that a population depends on water resources from outside their immediate region (~85 km2).

+While the majority of the population lives in the east of Botswana, the highest percentage of people suffering from water scarcity is in the warm, semi-arid to arid Ghanzi district.